 The effect of the carriers and inlet temperature used to produce the carrot coagulum powder on physical properties is illustrated in Table 2.
 Tapped and loose bulk density ranged between 0.40 to 0.55 and 0.32 to 0.45 g/cm3, respectively, and were significantly affected by the type of carrier agents and inlet temperature.
 As the temperature increased from 160 °C to 180 °C, the bulk density increased.
 With an increase in the inlet air temperature, there will be a formation of a dried layer on the droplet surface and which causes the skinning over or casehardening on the droplets, consequently, the droplet expansion at higher temperatures.40,41 Hence, the bulk density of spray-dried powder increases.
 The high values of bulk density were seen in the case of maltodextrin due to a more spherical and porous form of microcapsules, which gives rise to a higher surface area, resulting in greater bulk densities.42 Similar results were found 26,43 while spray drying tomato juice and pineapple juice using maltodextrin because of an increase in concentration and particle size of the powder.
 A further higher bulk density indicates that a large quantity of powder can be stored in smaller containers.
 It was observed that as the concentration of gum Arabic increased, there was a decrease in bulk density, which may be due to its higher viscosity and structure.30 A similar result was reported12 that the lowest bulk densities were observed in anthocyanin spray-dried with Gum Arabic.

-Table 3: Effect of inlet temperature and carrier agent on physical and functional properties of encapsulated carrot coagulum powder
+Table 3.
+Effect of inlet temperature and carrier agent on physical and functional properties of encapsulated carrot coagulum powder